Do we need drone regulations?

 Training and certification

 However, being a new technology there are companies that want to provide industrial inspection and other drone data commercially, but have no experience.
-We leverage our 6 years of commercial experience and knowledge of the industry standards and guidance to offer world leading training and certification for industrial inspection and emergency services in both the USA and UK.
+We leverage our 6 years of commercial experience and knowledge of the industry standards and guidance to offer world-leading drone training and certification for industrial inspection and emergency services in both the USA and UK.

-Drones don’t need regulations; instead industry needs to set standards and guidance.
+Drones don’t need regulations.
+Instead, the industry needs to set standards and guidelines.
 We are at the beginning of the drone market, so the more professional companies that are involved driving standards and educating the end users, the faster the adoption.